mthorntonhanks/lite_wave/README.md

 # lite_wave Introduction
 lite_wave is a Python module for reading and writing sound files in the WAVE format.

-It is intended to be a stable and easy-to-use building block for manipulating wav files in Python code, without needing to know how to load a file from storage, or to save a file to storage.
+It is intended as a stable, easy-to-use building block for manipulating wav files, without needing to know how to load a file from disk / storage, or to save a file to storage.

 We encourage contributions and enhancements which:
  - make it easier for client code to work with wav_file objects
+ - fix bugs
  - improve the performance or efficiency

-We are not looking for contributions which 'bloat' the module beyond its basic purpose of reading and writing sound files.
+We are not looking for contributions which 'bloat' the module beyond its basic purpose of ***reading and writing wav files***.
 It's the job of the user / developer to write their own modules to do funky sound manipulations :)

 # lite_wave Usage
 Examples of things you can do using lite_wave in your Python code include: